Nursing Home Negligence

 - To be treated with dignity and respect

 - To be given informed choice and opportunity to select or refuse service

 - To participate in the development of their plan for care throughout their residency

-- To associate and communicate privately with anyone they chose, to send and receive personal mail unopened, and to have reasonable access to the private use of a telephone;
+- To associate and communicate privately with anyone they choose, to send and receive personal mail unopened, and to have reasonable access to the private use of a telephone

-- To be free of discrimination in regard to race, color, national origin, gender, sexual orientation, or religion; and
+- To be free of discrimination in regard to race, color, national origin, gender, sexual orientation, or religion

 Violation of these rights may be grounds for legal action.
 If you believe a loved one’s rights have been violated by a nursing home, assisted living, or memory care facility, call The Dretke Law Firm for a confidential consultation at no cost.

 Choosing the right nursing home, assisted living or memory care facility for a loved one who is no longer able to provide for his or her own care can be a difficult decision.
 It is never easy to turn that important responsibility over to strangers.
 But there are a number of things you can do to ensure you make the best choice among your options.

 - Visit the facility with your loved one and share a meal.
 As part of the aging process the elderly tend to experience a reduction in their sense of smell and taste, and consequently lose their appetite.
 Since nutrition is so important in maintaining health as we age, it is essential that the food served in a facility is visually attractive and palatable.

 - Make several visits to the facility at different times of the day to see what the residents are doing and how attentive the caregivers are to their needs.
 If residents are congregated in common areas that is usually a good sign.
 Socializing is healthy.
 On the other hand, if common areas are usually empty that may indicate that residents are confined to their rooms with little or no stimulus.
 A good facility will have a calendar of events in which your loved one can participate.
 Visit during one of those events to see if they are well-attended and successful.